 PROFESSOR

-Eric Shane Bryan <bryane@mst.edu> received his Ph.D. from Saint Louis University and is currently Associate Professor of English at Missouri University of Science and Technology, where he teaches courses on early British and world literature, mythology and folklore, the history of the English language, and medieval literature.
+Eric Shane Bryan <bryane@mst.edu> received his Ph.D. from Saint Louis University and is currently a Professor of English at Missouri University of Science and Technology, where he teaches courses on early British and world literature, mythology and folklore, the history of the English language, and medieval literature.
 During his time at Missouri S&T, Dr. Bryan has received eight teaching awards.

 For more information, see: https://mst.academia.edu/EricBryan